dropseed/plain/bolt-htmx/bolt/htmx/README.md

 The `bolt-hx-fragment` is a custom attribute that we've added ("F" is for "Forge"), but the rest are standard HTMX attributes.

-When Django renders the response to an HTMX request, it will get the `Bolt-HX-Fragment` header, find the fragment with that name in the template, and render that for the response.
+When Bolt renders the response to an HTMX request, it will get the `Bolt-HX-Fragment` header, find the fragment with that name in the template, and render that for the response.